`The peculiar risk lay in the possibility of

 still existing, and then resumed the thread of my speculations.

-There were no large buildings towards the top of the hill, and as
+There were no large buildings towards the top of the hill, and

 my walking powers were evidently miraculous, I was presently left